 Further information on the Active Galaxies Newsletter and submitting contributions or subscribing is available here.

 While astro-ph is a valuable resource, the Active Galaxies Newsletter directly targets researchers in this field and in this sense is a complementary resource.

 Previous issues of the AGN Newsletter can be found in the Back Issues link on the left side bar.

 |Galaxies||the observation and theory of|

-|No. 198 -- April 2014||Editor: Megan Argo (firstname.lastname@example.org)|
+|No. 203 -- September 2014||Editor: Megan Argo (firstname.lastname@example.org)|

 Jobs Adverts - Meetings Adverts - Special Announcements

+Welcome to all the new subscribers, and thanks to everyone who contributed to this issue of the Active Galaxies Newsletter.
 This newsletter is intended to disseminate paper abstracts, meeting announcements, job adverts and other information which may be of interest to the active galaxies community.
 It is produced monthly and, whilst the deadline for contributions is the last day of the month, contributions may be submitted at any time.